sderosiaux/every-single-day-i-tldr/README.md

 - https://github.com/blog/2273-incident-report-inadvertent-private-repository-disclosure "... error that resulted in a small number of Git requests retrieving data from the wrong repositories."
 WTF
 - https://zeit.co/blog/now-static "now" now determines if it publishes a static website (show the list of files using zeit list) or an app
 - https://www.reddit.com/r/javascript/comments/59tbl3/very_strange_line_in_some_code_could_someone_help/ TIL parseInt(n, 0) assumes the radix depends on n. ("0x..", "0..")
+- https://en.wikipedia.org/wiki/Four_color_theorem WOW, such theorem, wow.
+"Given any separation of a plane into contiguous regions, ..., no more than four colors are required to color the regions of the map so that no two adjacent regions have the same color."
+Proven by a computer.
+- https://github.com/facebook/react/issues/7942 more details about React Fiber.
+I still have no idea what's going except a "full" revamp of React?
+- http://programming.witheve.com/ "Eve: Programming designed for humans" Some... sorcery is going on.
+WHAT?
+"An IDE like Medium" "search @system [#memory available] available < 200 * 1024 * 1024"
+- http://www.lesnumeriques.com/ordinateur-portable/nouveaux-macbook-pro-touch-bar-touch-id-toujours-plus-fins-n56943.html Les nouveaux mbp &lt;3 sauf le prix.
+- https://blog.devteam.space/new-macbook-pro-is-not-a-laptop-for-developers-anymore-d0d4b1b8b7de No escape, no more than 16GB. blah.
+- https://research.googleblog.com/2016/10/supercharging-style-transfer.html I find this totally crazy and awesome.
+A neural network that learned how to merge different pictures styles

 # 27-10-2016